Deophius/singin/readme.md

+# Welcome to singin

+We aim to automate the card sign in process for HEZ, and more!

-# What this project is about
+## What this project is about

 This project is highly specific.
 It only solves one problem.
 I'm sure you know what I am talking about if you already know about our situation.